Japan

 Tax returns

-If a taxpayer’s income consists only of employment income paid by one local employer (including a Japanese branch of a foreign corporation) that does not exceed JPY 20 million in a year, the payer of the income makes a so-called ‘year-end adjustment’ on the employment income, and if total income other than employment income is JPY 200,000 or less, the employee is not required to file an income tax return.
+If a taxpayer’s income consists only of employment income paid by one local employer (including a Japanese branch of a foreign corporation) and does not exceed JPY 20 million in a year, the payer of the income makes a ‘year-end adjustment’ on the employment income, and if total income other than employment income is JPY 200,000 or less, the employee is not required to file a national income tax return.
+However, a local prefectural and inhabitant's tax return has to be filed to the extent the taxpayer has income other than employment income.

 Overseas assets reporting

-Permanent residents of Japan who own assets outside of Japan that exceed JPY 50 million in value as of 31 December of the year must disclose such assets by submitting an annual report by 15 March of the following year.
+Tax permanent residents of Japan who own assets outside of Japan that exceed JPY 50 million in value as of 31 December of the year must disclose such assets by submitting the Report of Foreign Assets by 30 June of the following year.
+If the due date is a Saturday, Sunday, or holiday, the next business day shall be the due date.

 Assets and liabilities reporting

-Global asset and liability reporting is required for resident taxpayers who have total income on the tax return exceeding JPY 20 million and hold worldwide assets with a gross fair value of JPY 300 million or more, or financial assets subject to the exit tax of JPY 100 million or more as of 31 December.
-Individuals meeting these conditions will need to report, in detail, their worldwide assets and liabilities.
-These reports are not a part of the income tax return and need to be filed separately with the tax office by 15 March of the following year.
+Global asset and liability reporting is required for resident taxpayers who have worldwide assets with a total market value of JPY 1 billion or more as of 31 December and for taxpayers who have total income (other than retirement income) on the tax return exceeding JPY 20 million and hold (i) worldwide assets with a gross fair value of JPY 300 million or more, or (ii) financial assets subject to the exit tax of JPY 100 million or more as of 31 December.
+Individuals meeting these conditions will need to report, in detail, their worldwide assets and liabilities on the Report of Assets and Liabilities form.
+These reports are not a part of the income tax return and need to be filed separately with the tax office by 30 June of the following year.
+If the due date is a Saturday, Sunday, or holiday, the next business day shall be the due date.

 Payment of tax

 If salary is paid in Japan by a local employer, monthly withholding of national income tax is required.
 The national tax due on overseas payments of salary is payable when the tax return is filed, rather than through payroll withholding.
+Please note that the overseas payment of salary is deemed to be paid in Japan and subject to WHT if the payer has a residence, business entity, or a PE in Japan.
 Two provisional payments of national tax may be required in July and November if the previous year’s final tax liability (after the deduction of WHT) was JPY 150,000 or more.

 Tax audit process